LucPalmieri/Nardonella-NARMHE1-genome/README.md

-# Draft Genome Sequence of *Candidatus Nardonella dryophthoridicola* NARMHE1, Endosymbiont of *Metamasius hemipterus* (Curculionidae, Dryophthorinae).
+## Draft Genome Sequence of *Candidatus Nardonella dryophthoridicola* NARMHE1, Endosymbiont of *Metamasius hemipterus* (Curculionidae, Dryophthorinae).
-You will find below the codes and the list of programs I used to generate the draft genome and annotation of *Candidatus Nardonella dryophthoridicola* strain NARMHE1, obtained via Oxford Nanopore sequencing of ovaries of its host, the weevil *Metamasius hemipterus*.
+You will find below the codes, the list of programs, and parameters I used to generate and analyze the draft genome and annotation of *Nardonella dryophthoridicola* strain NARMHE1.
+For more information see the [publication, under review]

-## Sorting bacteria from host sequences.
+## 1 - Sorting bacteria from host sequences.

 First, convert target fastq.gz to fasta files using [Seqtk](https://github.com/lh3/seqtk)
 **only fasta files can be used on blastn**

 For Illumina reads: